akka/akka/akka-docs/rst/java/http/routing-dsl/directives/basic-directives/mapRouteResultPF.rst

 Description
 -----------
-*Partial Function* version of :ref:`-mapRouteResult-`.
+*Partial Function* version of :ref:`-mapRouteResult-java-`.

 Changes the message the inner route sends to the responder.

-The ``mapRouteResult`` directive is used as a building block for :ref:`Custom Directives` to transform the :ref:`RouteResult` coming back from the inner route.
-It's similar to the :ref:`-mapRouteResult-` directive but allows to specify a partial function that doesn't have to handle all potential ``RouteResult`` instances.
+The ``mapRouteResult`` directive is used as a building block for :ref:`Custom Directives` to transform the :ref:`RouteResult-java` coming back from the inner route.
+It's similar to the :ref:`-mapRouteResult-java-` directive but allows to specify a partial function that doesn't have to handle all potential ``RouteResult`` instances.

 See :ref:`Result Transformation Directives` for similar directives.